Sprite (computer graphics): Arcade video games

 The use of sprites originated with arcade video games.
 Nolan Bushnell came up with the original concept when he developed the first arcade video game, Computer Space (1971).
 Technical limitations made it difficult to adapt the early mainframe game Spacewar!
 (1962), which performed an entire screen refresh for every little movement, so he came up with a solution to the problem: controlling each individual game element with a dedicated transistor.
 The rockets were essentially hardwired bitmaps that moved around the screen independently of the background, an important innovation for producing screen images more efficiently and providing the basis for sprite graphics.

-The earliest video games to represent player characters as human player sprites were arcade sports video games, dating back to Taito's TV Basketball, released in April 1974 and licensed to Midway Manufacturing for release in North America.
+The earliest video games to represent player characters as human player sprites were arcade sports video games, beginning with Taito's TV Basketball, released in April 1974 and licensed to Midway Manufacturing for release in North America.
 Designed by Tomohiro Nishikado, he wanted to move beyond simple Pong-style rectangles to character graphics, by rearranging the rectangle shapes into objects that look like basketball players and basketball hoops.
-Ramtek later released another sports video game in October 1974, Baseball, which similarly displayed human-like characters.
+Ramtek released another sports video game in October 1974, Baseball, which similarly displayed human-like characters.

 The Namco Galaxian arcade system board, for the 1979 arcade game Galaxian, displays animated, multi-colored sprites over a scrolling background.
 It became the basis for Nintendo's Radar Scope and Donkey Kong arcade hardware and home consoles such as the Nintendo Entertainment System.
 According to Steve Golson from General Computer Corporation, the term "stamp" was used instead of "sprite" at the time.